baffle/baffle-public/market-place/cloudformation-template/api-service/README.md

 ## 2. Testing the Baffle API

 Once the API creation is up.
+Please log into Baffle Manager, check the API cluster instance tab and check config are sync.

 Please use the curl command to check the status (update the hostname with your host )

 `curl -k https://{hostname}:8444/api/service/status`